 Let us now turn to the third effect.
 Economic advantages cannot be derived from the export boom because Germany has all but fled into exports because of the high-wage policy followed in past decades.
 Only at first sight does the country give the impression that it is coping well with globalisation.
-A country that fixes its wages above the internationally competitive level is forced to specialise excessively in capital-intensive products at the expense of labour-intensive products, because this is the only way in which it can survive foreign competition.
+A country that fixes its wages above the internationally competitive level is forced to specialise excessively in capital intensive products at the expense of labour intensive products, because this is the only way in which it can survive foreign competition.
 This is the practical variant of a brief theoretical allusion made by Srinivasan (1995, p.
 372) in a comment on Krugman (1995) and it also follows from the theory of foreign trade with fixed wages as developed by Brecher (1974) and Davis (1998).

-Germany exports capital-intensive and imports labour-intensive goods.
-The former are those that are produced with a high input of sophisticated machinery and expensive plant but that require few production workers.
-Examples are mass manufactures produced on automated assembly lines that require little labour.
-Human capital-intensive goods that impose high demands on technological knowledge also belong to this category.
-Let us, for the purpose of analysis, lump real and human capital together and distinguish unskilled labour from them.
-Labour-intensive goods are those for which unskilled labour is most important.
+Germany exports capital intensive goods and imports labour intensive goods.
+Capital intensive goods are those that are produced with a high input of sophisticated machinery and expensive plant but that require only few production workers.
+Examples are mass manufactures that are produced on automated assembly lines and require little labour.
+Human capital intensive goods that impose high demands on technological knowledge also can be taken to belong to this category.
+Let us, for the purpose of analysis, lump these two kinds of capital together and distinguish unskilled labour from them.
+Labour intensive goods are those for which unskilled human labour is most important.
 They range from textiles and clothing to personal services like haircuts or tourism.

-In principle, German specialisation in capital-intensive goods is to be expected from a healthy development of international trade because the country is capitalrich by international standards.
-However, the high and increasing level of German unemployment shows that wages are above their market-clearing level.
+In principle, German specialisation in capital intensive goods is to be expected from a healthy development of international trade because the country is capital rich in an international comparison.
+However, the high and increasing level of German unemployment shows that wages are above their market clearing level.
 With regard to the international division of labour this has had very unfavourable consequences.
-High German wages have destroyed labour-intensive production to an unhealthy extent and have forced the country to satisfy its needs by increasing imports.
-Too much labour and capital were released by the labour-intensive branches of industry.
-Financial capital set free by depreciation moved to other sectors and the increments of the economy's capital stock financed from savings did so, too.
-Land and real estate in general was used in other sectors and the skilled children of those formerly employed in the labour-intensive sectors of the economy chose different occupations enabling them to work in capital-intensive high-tech sectors.
-With them, of course, the unskilled also moved to sectors where they could find jobs.
-The released factors of production pushed into the capital-intensive export sectors that were still best able to deal with high wages (for unskilled labour).
+The high German wages have destroyed labour intensive production beyond a healthy extent and have forced the country to satisfy its needs by growing imports.
+Too much labour and capital were released by the labour intensive branches of industry.
+Financial capital set free be depreciation moved to other sectors and the increments of the economy's capital stock financed from savings did so, too.
+Land and real estate in general was used in other sectors and the skilled children of those people that used to be employed in the labour intensive sectors of the economy chose different occupations enabling them to work in the capital intensive high-tech areas of the economy.
+With them, of course, the unskilled moved to sectors where they could find jobs.
+The released factors of production pushed into the capital intensive export sectors that were still best able to deal with the high wages (for unskilled labour).
 These sectors expanded beyond their efficient size providing the goods necessary to purchase imports.
-That is why export-induced value added is booming in Germany.
+That is why exportinduced value added is booming in Germany.

-But the boom has pathological characteristics because the capital-intensive sectors were able to absorb the (real and human) capital but not the surplus of unskilled.
+But the boom has pathological characteristics because the capital intensive sectors were able to absorb the capital but not the many unskilled who were dismissed by the labour intensive sectors.
 Unemployment has been rising, and as the jobless do not create value, growth has slowed down.